-Andrew will be speaking about his new book, The Mountbattens: Their Lives and Loves (to be published 22nd August 2019).
+Andrew spoke about his new book, The Mountbattens: Their Lives and Loves (to be published 22nd August 2019).
 Earl Mountbatten of Burma is one of the major British historical figures of the twentieth century.
 With a career which included Supreme Commander of Allied Forces in South East Asia, the last Viceroy and first Governor General of India, and as a member of the royal family and mentor of Prince Philip and Prince Charles his power and influence touched the history of the United Kingdom at many points.
 His wife Edwina was the richest heiress in the world, and this is the first joint biography providing a dual portrait of two of the most glamorous figures of their time.
 To mark the 40th anniversary of Lord Mountbatten’s assassination by the IRA, comes a nuanced portrayal of two remarkable people and their complex marriage.
 Drawing on four years of research around the world, prize-winning and bestselling historian Andrew Lownie provides a fresh and revealing portrait of the glamorous couple behind the modern royal family.

 “Dickie and Edwina: the Lives and Loves of the Mountbattens”, Saturday 16 November, 2-3 p.m. at Village Hall (Main)

-Andrew will be in conversation with William Evans who worked for ten years as Head of Lord Mountbatten’s Naval Retinue.
+Andrew was be in conversation with William Evans who worked for ten years as Head of Lord Mountbatten’s Naval Retinue.
 His duties took him to varied and exotic corners of the world, attending our greatest ceremonies of state, rubbing shoulders with kings, princes and prime ministers, maharajas and film magnates.
 He was personal valet to Mountbatten’s eminent guests and has many wonderful and humorous stories to tell.

 Andrew Lownie has run his own literary agency since 1988 and according to Publishers’ Marketplace has been the top selling literary agent in the world.
 He has written acclaimed biographies of the writer John Buchan and the spy Guy Burgess and is the founder and now President of the Biographers Club.